anijitsahu/css-layout-timeline-actions/README.md

 ## Features
-- This is just a simple timeline and actions page
+- This is just a Simple Timeline and Actions page
 - It follows responsive web design paradigm

 ## Installation